What is GDPR?

 What can you do to get ready for GDPR?

 GDPR gives people more rights over their personal data, and it defines what counts as personal data very broadly.
 You can check out a complete guide to the legislation here.

 It specifically gives people the right to access, correct, delete, and restrict processing of their data, and sets out strict guidelines about how you need to get customers to agree that you can use their data (aka, consent).
 This is especially important if you're using your customers’ data for purposes beyond simply filling orders, like for marketing or advertising.

 GDPR also makes it your responsibility to protect that data (even if you’re using a processor like Wodify to actually store that data), and to make sure that your customers and website visitors can exercise all the rights they now have.

 If someone in the EU emails you and asks you to delete their personal data from your business, for example, you’d need to be able to do that.

 Personal data can be a name, address, email address, social media account, or even a digital identifier such as an IP address or a cookie ID.
 The GDPR protects the fundamental rights of individuals within the European Union in relation to the processing of personal data.
 Think about the following questions:

 - Are you collecting personal data from clients in Europe?

-- If your gym uses third-party apps (like Wodify), do they collect and process data in accordance with the GDPR?
+- If your business uses third-party apps (like Wodify), do they collect and process data in accordance with the GDPR?

 Appointing a Data Protection Officer